mirror/boost/boost/libs/parameter/doc/python.rst

 .. function?

 .. _`MPL Sequence`: ../../../mpl/doc/refmanual/sequences.html
+.. _keywordsspec: `concept KeywordsSpec`_

 Tutorial
 --------

-In this section we will outline the steps needed to bind a simple Boost.Parameter enabled member function to Python.
-Knowledge of the Boost.Parameter macros are required to understand this section.
+In this section we will outline the steps needed to bind a simple Boost.Parameter-enabled member function to Python.
+Knowledge of the Boost.Parameter macros_ are required to understand this section.

-..
-Link to the docs for Boost.Parameter macros
+.. _macros: index.html

 The class and member function we are interested in binding looks like this::

+  #include <boost/parameter/keyword.hpp>
+  #include <boost/parameter/preprocessor.hpp>
+  #include <boost/parameter/python.hpp>

   // First the keywords
   BOOST_PARAMETER_KEYWORD(tag, title)